Stettin–Stargard maritime trade war: Wreath of Unity

-In 1460, halfway between Stargard and Szczecin – in Kobylanka – the mayors of both cities planted a linden called the "Wreath of Unity" as a gesture intended to put an end to the struggle for primacy in maritime trade.
+In 1460, halfway between Stargard and Stettin – in Kublank (Kobylanka) – the mayors of both cities planted a linden called the "Wreath of Unity" as a gesture intended to put an end to the struggle for primacy in maritime trade.
 The linden continues to grow to this day and is now a natural monument.
 Since then, every hundred years, the authorities of both cities plant another tree there.
 Since that time, six lindens have been planted, of which five have survived to this day, as the tree planted in 1960 dried up.

-Port of Inoujście
+Port of Ihnamünde (Inoujście)

 Determinants of establishment

 Changes in trade and navigation at the turn of the 12th and 13th centuries were associated with the spread of a new type of boat – the cog.
 These new vessels were characterized by greater cargo capacity and draft, allowing them to transport larger quantities of goods, but they required deeper ports for docking.
 As a result, the Slavic port in Stargard began to lose its importance because the Ina river proved to be too shallow for these new vessels.
 Additionally, the establishment of new ports was also influenced by internal factors such as the development of colonization, the founding of new settlements, and deforestation.

 Date of establishment

-The difficulties in determining the exact location of Stargard have implications for dating the port in Inoujście because one of the privileges granted at that time was free navigation on the Ina river, which led to the establishment of the port.
+The difficulties in determining the exact location of Stargard have implications for dating the port in Ihnamünde (Inoujście) because one of the privileges granted at that time was free navigation on the Ina river, which led to the establishment of the port.
 Therefore, it can be presumed that the port was established no earlier than 1243 (i.e., the earliest possible date of Stargard's foundation).
 There are also documents from 1220 claiming that the port already existed and belonged to the Kołbacz Abbey, but they are considered to be forgeries.

 Location and construction

-In 1268, Barnim I granted Goleniów municipal rights.
-Along with these rights, the city received 120 ploughlands of arable land, 30 ploughlands of pasture, and the Ina river, one mile upstream from Goleniów and downstream to its mouth.
-The port of Goleniów was probably founded on the southern branch of the river, on the opposite bank from the port of Stargard.
-Unlike Goleniów, Stargard did not receive official rights to its own port with its foundation.
+In 1268, Barnim I granted Gollnow (Goleniów) municipal rights.
+Along with these rights, the city received 120 ploughlands of arable land, 30 ploughlands of pasture, and the Ina river, one mile upstream from Gollnow and downstream to its mouth.
+The port of Gollnow was probably founded on the southern branch of the river, on the opposite bank from the port of Stargard.
+Unlike Gollnow, Stargard did not receive official rights to its own port with its foundation.
 This fact changed only with the privilege of 1289, which granted the city lands at the mouth of the Ina and the right to build a customs house.
-The area of the port on the western side belonged to Stargard, while on the eastern side it belonged to Goleniów.
+The area of the port on the western side belonged to Stargard, while on the eastern side it belonged to Gollnow.
 By this time, the port was already fully formed, containing warehouses, sheds, wharves, and docks, in addition to the customs houses.